jiangqicd/jiangqicd.github.io/_pages/about.md

 ## News (Last Update: 06/01/2022)
 **Jun.
-2022** I am a Computer Science and Technology PhD candidate.
+2022** I am a PhD candidate in Computer Science and Technology.

 **Jun.
 2021** I join Huawei Cloud as a Research Intern @Hangzhou.